 A committed union organizer as a young man, Robert's union activities and socialist leanings earned him an FBI file.
 Later in life, he trashed the labor movement for what he saw as its cold materialism and lack of a spiritual dimension.

 Disillusioned with social and political activism, Robert took up painting and earned a degree in the fine arts.
-He also learned the guitar and wooden flute, and began to write songs.
+He also learned the guitar and began to write songs.

 Around 1963 or 1964, at about the age of thirty, he dropped out of conventional society — long before it was fashionable to do so — and moved to San Francisco.
 Attracted by the cheap rents, he took an apartment on Page Street in Haight-Ashbury.
 This was once a fashionable neighborhood of beautiful Victorians, many of which had sadly fallen into disrepair.
 He lived in the Haight for many years in the company of other artists and musicians.

-Robert lived the life of an artist and practiced an extreme form of frugality, sometimes trading his paintings for rent.
-One of the first flute players on Haight Street, he earned a respectable five dollars per hour.
-Roberto (or sometimes "Robert O") became his street nickname, though he was Caucasian.
+Robert practiced an extreme form of frugality, sometimes trading his paintings for rent.
+One of the first wooden flute players on Haight Street, he earned a respectable five dollars per hour.
+Roberto (or sometimes "Robert O") became his street nickname, although he was Caucasian.

 § § §

 In 1964 San Francisco resident Chet Helms began presenting the growing community of musicians and artists at informal performances in the basement of his home, also on Page Street.
 He went on to become a major music promoter.